codeGROOVE-dev/gitMDM/README.md

 # gitMDM 🧪

-The MDM for startups that actually care about security.
+The MDM for folks that care about security.

 ## Your Problem

 Your startup just hit the enterprise sales milestone where someone asks "are you SOC 2 compliant?"
 Meanwhile, your engineering team runs OpenBSD on ThinkPads, Arch on Frameworks, and that one person still dailying Plan 9.

 Traditional MDMs run as root, execute arbitrary code from their cloud servers, and auto-install binaries downloaded from the internet.
 Your security engineer just had an aneurysm.